-The purposes of this policy are to establish consistent, equitable, and enforceable guidelines concerning the Board's requirement that all officers and employees of the Board of Education be residents of the City of Chicago that are consistent with state law, 105 ILCS 5/34-83.1, and to establish new provisions to the residency requirement.
+The purposes of this Policy are to establish consistent, equitable, and enforceable guidelines concerning the Board's requirement that all officers and employees of the Board of Education be residents of the City of Chicago that are consistent with state law, 105 ILCS 5/34-83.1, and to establish new provisions to the residency requirement.

-This policy is amended to (1) identify responsible persons and offices for monitoring compliance with new, non-resident employees' obligation to establish actual residence within the City of Chicago; (2) identify responsible persons and offices for monitoring compliance with warnings and written reprimands issued to non-compliant employees; (3) establish consistent discipline for non-compliant employees; (4) reduce the compliance period for non-compliant employees from six (6) months to sixty (60) days; (5) clarify the policy and the requirements and procedures for "special needs waivers;" and (6) require employees who must file Statements of Economic Interests under the Ethics Policy to annually certify their compliance with the Residency Policy in the Statement of Economic Interests.
+This Policy is amended to (1) identify responsible persons and offices for monitoring compliance with new, non-resident employees' obligation to establish actual residence within the City of Chicage; (2) identify responsible persons and offices for monitoring compliance with warnings and written reprimands issued to non-compliant employees; (3) establish consistent discipline for non-compliant employees; (4) reduce the compliance period for non-compliant employees from six (6) months to sixty (60) days; (5) clarify the policy and the requirements and procedures for "special needs waivers;" and (6) require employees who must file Statements of Economic Interests under the Ethics Policy to annually certify their compliance with the Residency Policy in the Statement of Economic Interests.
+(1) align the Policy with the Rules of the Board of Education of the City of Chicago; (2) define temporary or short term employees exempted from the Policy; and (3) clarify that misrepresentation of an employee's actual residence may occur by a material omission of fact.